singh-man/books/designPattern/010_dp_creational.md

 - Runtime control over the creation process is required.

 Example :

 A file transfer application could possibly use many different protocols to send files and the actual transfer object that will be created will be directly dependent on the chosen protocol.
 Using a builder we can determine the right builder to use to instantiate the right object.
 If the setting is FTP then the FTP builder would be used when creating the object.

-The builder pattern is a creational design pattern used to assemble complex objects.
-With the builder pattern, the same object construction process can be used to create different objects.
-The builder has 4 main parts: a Builder, Concrete Builders, a Director, and a Product.

-A Builder is an interface (or abstract class) that is implemented (or extended) by Concrete Builders.
-The Builder interface sets forth the actions (methods) involved in assembling a Product object.
-It also has a method for retrieving the Product object (ie, getProduct()).
-The Product object is the object that gets assembled in the builder pattern.

-Concrete Builders implement the Builder interface (or extend the Builder abstract class).
-A Concrete Builder is responsible for creating and assembling a Product object.
-Different Concrete Builders create and assemble Product objects differently.

 A Director object is responsible for constructing a Product.
 It does this via the Builder interface to a Concrete Builder.
 It constructs a Product via the various Builder methods.

-There are various uses of the builder pattern.
-For one, if we'd like the construction process to remain the same but we'd like to create a different type of Product, we can create a new Concrete Builder and pass this to the same Director.
-If we'd like to alter the construction process, we can modify the Director to use a different construction process.

 Now, lets look at an example of the builder pattern.
 Our example will build different kinds of restaurant meals.